sandeep206/weather-applicaiton/README.md

 - ESlint with strict mode for linting
 - Prettier for code formatting.
 - Weather API keys are stored in .env variables
-- Deployed in  and also used proxy config for frontend app and server.
+- Deployed in Heroku and also used proxy config for frontend app and server.

 ## Commands used
 - for frontend server